 Our annual coaching staff has over 34 years of combined youth and U23 coaching experience and over 47 years of experience in the sport of rowing.

 Rachel started her rowing career in 2006 while in middle school.
-She rowed at the University of Dayton while attending as an undergrad.
+She rowed for the University of Dayton where she earned a Bachelor of Civil Engineering.
 Rachel has coached youth rowing since 2009.
-Rachel lives in Dayton.

-Following graduation, Alex coached with the University of Cincinnati as Novice Coach.
+Following graduation, Alex began his rowing career in 2006 with the University of Cincinnati as Novice Coach.
 In 2009 he joined the Greater Dayton youth rowing program as Assistant Coach.
 In 2010 he was selected as the Head Coach of the Greater Dayton youth rowing program.
 Under his direction, Greater Dayton annually advanced boats to the USRowing Youth National Championships, with a record five boats competing at the 2014 USRowing Youth National Championships.
 In 2015 he joined Gem City Crew, the region’s first youth-only rowing program.
-Among his alumni are rowers that were awarded Division I athletic scholarships and have continued to be successful at the University level.
+Among his alumni are rowers that were awarded Division I athletic scholarships and have continued to be successful at the University level and beyond.